canaknesil/canaknesil.github.io/CV.md

 - FPGA design with VHDL, verification with VHDL and SystemVerilog (using both Xilinx and Intel (Altera) design tools)
 - Tcl scripting in Xilinx Vivado environment
+- RTL synthesis with Yosys
+- Graph-bases analysis of digital circuits

 Embedded systems design & development:
 - Embedded real-time platform and software development with Nios II soft-processor and MicroC/OS
 - Embedded software development with Linux
-- Embedded software development directly on processor in AVR Assembly, MIPS Assembly, and C
+- Embedded software development directly on processor in AVR Assembly, MIPS Assembly, C, and C++

 High-performance computing (HPC)
 - Parallel programming with pthread library, MPI, CUDA, and MicroC/OS